Captain Tom Moore: Captain Tom Foundation

+Legacy

 A mural was created, in honour of Moore, in Pontefract, West Yorkshire, in April 2020.
 Moore was among a number of subjects for graffiti art created by Pontefract artist Rachel List.
 On 30 April 2020, a 12 ft mural, by newsagent and artist Paul Cable, on the wall of a popular restaurant in Abergavenny, Monmouthshire, was unveiled as a tribute to Moore on his 100th birthday.

-In May 2020 he inspired Russian veteran Zinaida Korneeva to raise funds to support doctors, affected by COVID-19, and the project "Appeal to Tom Moore" was launched.
+In May 2020 he inspired Russian veteran Zinaida Korneeva to raise funds to support doctors affected by COVID-19, and the project "Appeal to Tom Moore" was launched.

 In September 2020, it was announced that a biopic of Moore's life was being produced by Fred Films and Powder Keg Pictures.
 Upon hearing the announcement, Moore commented: "I don't know of any 100-year-old actors, but I'm sure Michael Caine or Anthony Hopkins could do a wonderful job if they were prepared to age up!".
 The film is being produced and written by Nick Moorcroft and Meg Leonard.

 A depiction of Moore featured in the 2020–21 New Year's Eve fireworks display in London, set to the Jess Glynne song "I'll Be There".

 At a press conference to mark his own 61st birthday on 19 February 2021, Naruhito, the Japanese Emperor, spoke of Captain Tom's achievements and words as one of the things that had impressed him over the past year.

-On 2 June 2021, Paradox Interactive added Moore as a military leader in their grand strategy game Hearts of Iron IV.